engineerrbae/studious-winner/README.md

 # studious-winner
-This repository contains my journey of 100 Days of Python Challenge.
+This repository contains my journey of Angela Yu's 100 Days of Python Challenge.